 Accessing the Problem Sets

-The solutions show full working—mathematical derivations, implementation details, and verification against built-in functions.
-They’re written for someone trying to understand not just what works but why it works.
+They are organized by course at /probsets.
+Each includes detailed solutions with R implementations.
+Full working: mathematical derivations, implementation details, and verification against built-in functions.
+Written for someone who wants to understand not just what works but why it works.

 Discussion